 - One of the markets which historically perform the best under QE is small caps.

-- We suggested previously with SLY back to extreme overbought, and below previous resistance, and in a negative trend, that it looked like a better selling opportunity rather than a buy.
-That continues to be the advice for now until a breakout occurs.
+- This past week, small-caps popped on a lot of short-covering but failed to get above the downtrend resistance.
+Fortunately, the index is not extremely overbought yet so next week will be make or break for the current consolidation.

 - We are looking to potentially add a trading position but need confirmation the recent rally isn't just another trap.

 - Short-Term Positioning: Bearish

 - Last Week: No position

 - o This Week: No position.

 - Stop loss previously violated.

 - Long-Term Positioning: Bearish